Photo: Southside Elementary School PTO // Facebook

 by PTO Today Editors

-Whether you’re a newly elected officer or you’re coming back for another year on the PTO board, the transition from one group of leaders to another can be tough to navigate.
+Whether you’re a newly elected officer or you’re coming back for another year on the PTO board, the transition from one group of leaders to another can be tough to navigate—especially as many groups now manage both in-person and digital systems.

-There’s a lot to do to prepare for the new school year.
+There’s a lot to do to prepare for the new school year, especially as PTOs now balance events, communication tools, and digital recordkeeping.
 Where do you start?
 How can you build on the great work the previous leaders did without feeling pressured to follow in their footsteps?
 Follow these proven tips and advice from seasoned PTO board members to help you get ready for what’s ahead.

 Consult the Experts

-First of all, make sure the outgoing board members don’t disappear; you’ll need them.
+First of all, make sure the outgoing board members don’t disappear; you’ll need them—often not just in the summer, but throughout the year via email, shared drives, or messaging platforms.
 Amy Driehorst, president of the Jackman Road Elementary PTO in Temperance, Mich., suggests conducting an executive board meeting with both the outgoing and incoming officers to talk and share information.
 “Usually, everyone knows one another, but not always,” Driehorst says.
 “If someone has a question, it’s helpful if they actually know how to get in touch with their predecessor.”

 Andrea Ptak, secretary of the PTA at Graham Hill Elementary in Seattle, says her group organized a workshop in the fall for new and returning board members during which they distributed a handbook for each office.
 “That was very helpful,” she says.

-Some groups find it useful to have incoming and outgoing officers meet twice, immediately after the election and again right before the new school year begins.
+Some groups find it useful to have incoming and outgoing officers meet twice, often using a mix of in-person meetings and virtual check-ins (Zoom or Google Meet), especially when schedules are tight over the summer.
 At the first meeting, outgoing board members can fill in new leaders on the rest of the year’s activities.
 The new leaders can then shadow the old leaders on their way out, giving them an idea of what to expect the next year.
 A second meeting gives new board members an opportunity to ask more specific questions after they have reviewed transition materials and started planning their own agendas.

 Share Records